simon-v/bchinfo.org/_data/devdocs/en/guides/payment_processing.md

-Before requesting payment, your application must create a Bitcoin address, or acquire an address from another program such as Bitcoin Core.
+Before requesting payment, your application must create a Bitcoin address, or acquire an address from another program such as Bitcoin Cash Node.
 Bitcoin addresses are described in detail in the [Transactions](#transactions) section.
 Also described in that section are two important reasons to [avoid using an address more than once](#avoiding-key-reuse)---but a third reason applies especially to